Skip to content

 Numbeo

-Shared Room Rent AUD 300 – 580/week From the Melbourne snapshot student rent range; inspect contract terms and what bills include before paying a deposit.
+Shared room - private market AUD 300 – 580 /week From the Melbourne snapshot student rent range; inspect contract terms and what bills include before paying a deposit.

-Groceries AUD 360 – 820/month Directional grocery allowance derived from the city snapshot budget and local price basket items.
+Groceries AUD 360 – 820 Directional grocery allowance derived from the city snapshot budget and local price basket items.

-Transport Monthly AUD 120 – 240/month myki spend depends on campus commute; check concession eligibility before budgeting.
+Transport Monthly AUD 120 – 240 myki spend depends on campus commute; check concession eligibility before budgeting.

-Leisure Phone Misc AUD 240 – 660/month Planning buffer for phone, basic social life, small supplies, and local surprises; keep a separate emergency reserve.
+Leisure Phone Misc AUD 240 – 660 Planning buffer for phone, basic social life, small supplies, and local surprises; keep a separate emergency reserve.

 Supermarket basket